the-turing-way/the-turing-way/Chapter_Version_Control.md

 These three questions establish the context for the actual code changes, put reviewers and others into the frame of mind to look at the diff and check if the approach chosen was correct.
 A good commit message also helps maintainers to decide if a given patch is suitable for stable branches or inclusion in a distribution.

 A patch without these questions answered is mostly useless.
 The burden for such a patch is on each and every reviewer to find out what the patch does and how it fixes a given issue.
 Given a large number of reviewers and a sufficiently complex patch, this means many man-hours get wasted just because the original developer did not write a good commit message.
 Worse, if the maintainers of the project enforce SCM discipline, they will reject the patch and the developer needs to spend time again to rewrite the patch, reviewers spend time reviewing it again, etc. The time wasted quickly multiplies and given that a commit message only takes a few minutes to write, it is simply not economically viable to omit them or do them badly.

+Don't describe the code, describe the intent and the approach.
+And keep the log in a present tense.

 -----
 By [Thom Holwerda](http://www.osnews.com/story/19266/WTFs_m). **Says anyone can do whatever, attribution nice but not compulsory**